The following are the most important checks before posting a preprint. Further details are available below:

 Note that preprints can be updated by authors at any point and we do not consider rejection from a journal sufficient grounds for removal.
 Preprints will not be removed to allow journal submission, and authors should check in advance whether the journal they intend to submit to accepts preprints.

 Preprints.org does not conduct peer review for submitted manuscripts.
-Upon receiving a submission, there will be a screening process to ensure the content has not been published already; the content meets the basic publishing Ethics; authors follow international research ethics regulations; authors disclose potential conflicts of interest; no harmful, provocative, controversial, or pseudoscientific statement.
+Upon receiving a submission, there will be a screening process to ensure the content has not been published already; the content meets the basic publishing ethics; authors follow international research ethics regulations; authors disclose potential conflicts of interest; no harmful, provocative, controversial, or pseudoscientific statement.

 The screening process typically takes 24 hours by our trained editors.
 If there is any further information required, you will be contacted by an editor.
-Additionally, if you are interested in helping with screening work, click here to apply.
+Additionally, if you are interested in helping with screening preprints, click here to apply.

 If a preprint is published in a journal afterward, we will link the journal version to the abstract page and PDF, making sure that readers have access to the latest version.
-Authors are also encouraged to link a peer-reviewed journal version actively under the “My Articles” tab in their profiles.
+Authors are also encouraged to link a peer-reviewed journal version actively under the “My Preprints” tab in their profiles.

 All preprints are posted using an open-access Creative Commons CC BY 4.0 license.
 This means that the work can be freely downloaded, distributed, and reused, provided that the author and preprint are cited in any reuse.
-This allows the maximum visibility for the work, while recognizing authors.
+This allows the maximum visibility for the work, while recognizing its authors.

 All authors must agree to the following:

-• I certify that I have the right to grant this license.
+- I certify that I have the right to grant this license.

-• I understand that submissions cannot be completely removed once accepted by Preprints.org and may appear on websites other than Preprints.org.
+- I understand that submissions cannot be completely removed once accepted by Preprints.org and may appear on websites other than Preprints.org.